adriangs1996/morty/docs/guide/quick-start.md

 ## Key Features Demonstrated

-This simple example showcases several of Morty's powerful features:
+This simple example showcases several of Mortymer's powerful features:

-- ✨ **Type System**: Strong typing with `Morty::Models` which are powered by `Dry::Struct`
+- ✨ **Type System**: Strong typing with `Mortymer::Models` which are powered by `Dry::Struct`
 - 🔌 **Dependency Injection**: Clean service injection with `inject :book_service`
 - ✅ **Parameter Validation**: Built-in request validation in controllers

 ## Next Steps

-Now that you have a basic understanding of Morty, you might want to explore:
+Now that you have a basic understanding of Mortymer, you might want to explore:

-- [Type System](./type-system.md) - Learn more about Morty's type system
+- [Type System](./type-system.md) - Learn more about Mortymer's type system
 - [Dependency Injection](./dependency-injection.md) - Deep dive into DI patterns
 - [Controllers](./controllers.md) - Advanced controller features
 - [API Metadata](./api-metadata.md) - API documentation capabilities